 Dee Burnham joined MLSA in 2017 as a Payroll and Accounting Technician.
 She attended Carroll college and has previously worked for the Department of Labor & Industry and Fish, Wildlife & Parks.
 She likes to spend her free time outside with her horses and mules, trail riding in the wilderness with her husband or attending horse shows with her daughter.
 She also enjoys traveling.

-Diana Garrett is the Supervising Attorney for MLSA’s Domestic Violence Practice Group and she also supervises a clinical program for the Alexander Blewett III School of Law at the University of Montana.
+Diana Garrett is a Senior Attorney with MLSA’s Domestic Violence Practice Group and she also supervises a clinical program for the Alexander Blewett III School of Law at the University of Montana.
 Diana received her undergraduate degree in Political Science from the University of Wisconsin, Madison, and received her J.D. in 2002 from the University of Montana School of Law (now the Alexander Blewett III School of Law at the University of Montana).
 Diana is based in MLSA’s Missoula office and serves on the Montana Domestic Violence Fatality Review Team, the Planet Kids Supervised Visitation Center Advisory Council, the Legal Issues Committee of the Ravalli County Coalition Against Domestic Violence, and the JUST RESPONSE (Missoula Justice System Coordinated Team Response to Intimate Partner Violence).

 Ed Higgins received his J.D. from the University of Montana School of Law in 2000.
 After earning his law degree, he served as Judicial Staff Attorney to the Honorable John W. Larson.
 Mr. Higgins has been with MLSA since 2001 and has previously served as a Managing Attorney and Staff Attorney.
 Mr. Higgins serves as a member of the Board of Directors at the Community Dispute Resolution Center of Missoula.
 Additionally, he is the Vice Chair of the Western Montana Bar Association Pro Bono Committee, a member of the Missoula County Foster Care Review Board, and a member of the Montana Supreme Court Access to Justice Commission's Committee on Self Represented Litigants.
 Mr. Higgins also sits on an advisory committee for the Missoula Housing Authority’s Housing Self Sufficiency programs.
 In 2016, Mr. Higgins received the George L. Bousliman Professionalism Award from the Montana State Bar.
 The Bousliman award recognizes lawyers who have established a reputation for professionalism and have demonstrated extraordinary professionalism by contributing time and resources to public service, public education, charitable or pro bono activities, and encouraging respect for the law and our legal system by making the legal system more accessible and responsive.